Rashmi-G2011/python-media-catalogue/README.md

-# 🎬 Python Media Catalogue
+🎬 Python Media Catalogue

-## Overview
+Overview

 Python Media Catalogue is a console-based application developed using Python and Object-Oriented Programming (OOP).
-It allows users to organize and manage a collection of movies and TV series.
-The project demonstrates key OOP concepts such as inheritance, method overriding, custom exceptions, and input validation while maintaining a clean and organized code structure.
+It allows users to add, search, remove, and manage a collection of movies and TV series through an interactive menu-driven interface.
+The project demonstrates key OOP concepts such as inheritance, method overriding, custom exceptions, input validation, and type hints while maintaining a clean, modular, and reusable code structure.

 ---

-## Features
+Features

+- Interactive menu-driven interface
 - Add movies to the catalogue
 - Add TV series to the catalogue
 - Display all media items in a formatted catalogue
+- Search media by title
+- Remove media by title
+- Prevent duplicate media titles
+- Display catalogue statistics
 - Automatically separate movies and TV series
-- Validate user input before creating objects
+- Strong input validation
 - Handle invalid operations using custom exceptions
-- Demonstrate inheritance and method overriding
+- Type hints for improved readability and maintainability
 - Clean and beginner-friendly implementation

 ---

-## Technologies Used
+Technologies Used

 - Python 3
 - Object-Oriented Programming (OOP)